TheJacksonLaboratory/FunDataR/1_R_primer/lesson3.md

 ```

-In R, 'for' loops can be used to iterate over sequences of values:
+In R, `for()` loops can be used to iterate over sequences of values:

 ```
 rm(list=ls())                     ## fresh slate